apoorvagnihotri/big-little-net/README.md

 **22th March 2019** - Correct the implementation by having upsampling at the end of the branches itself.

 **25th March 2019** - Running on 8 Nvidia-V100 16GB GPUs, taking `batch_size=1024` due to time and money contraint.
 Taking batch size as 1024 as it is the fastest I can go on 16GB cards (according to the idea that batch sizes should be multiple of 2s).
+Also using `lr=0.4` according to the results by the paper [Accurate, Large Minibatch SGD:
+Training ImageNet in 1 Hour][4].

 ## Plan